What is Conformity Assessment?

 International Accreditation Forum (IAF)

-IAF is an organization of registrars and accreditors concerned with the mutual recognition of programs related to quality and environmental management systems registration, and accreditation of product certifiers, inspection testing organizations and personnel certifiers.
+IAF is an organization of registrars and accreditors concerned with the mutual recognition of programs related to quality and environmental management systems registration, and accreditation of product certifiers, inspection testing organizations

 The intent is to ensure equivalency of registrations using Standards such as